yast/yast.github.io/doc/jenkins-integration.md

 see some strange failures (cannot write files, strange crashes) they might be caused by insufficient disk space.

-There is configured a automatic clean up job, it is executed automatically at some precofigured interval to prevent from these issues.
+There is an automatic clean up job configured which is executed automatically at some precofigured interval to prevent from these issues.
 See the [yast-jenkins-worker-cleanup]( https://ci.opensuse.org/view/Yast/job/yast-jenkins-worker-cleanup/) job.